per1234/EthernetMod/README.md

 Modified Arduino Ethernet Library
 ==========

-Modified Arduino Ethernet Library v1.0.3.
-The standard Ethernet library has a remoteIP() function for UDP communication but not TCP.
-This modification of the stock library provides the remoteIP() function to EthernetClient so it can be used for TCP communication as well.
-This function returns the IP address of the connected remote TCP server.
-Thanks to Philgaskin on the Arduino forum: http://forum.arduino.cc/index.php?topic=82416.0
+Modified [Arduino](http://arduino.cc) Ethernet v1.1.0 library.
+This modification adds EthernetClent.remoteIP() and EthernetClient.setClientTimeout() functions and removes the delay from Ethernet.begin().

+This library supports Wiznet W5100, W200, and W500 Ethernet controllers with automatic detection.
+Thanks to [Fede85](https://github.com/Fede85).

+<a id="installation"></a>
 #### Installation
 - This library is only compatible with Arduino versions 1.5 and up.
 If you are using Arduino IDE 1.0.x then select the Arduino-IDE-1.0.x branch instead.
 - Download the most recent version of the modified Ethernet library here: https://github.com/per1234/Ethernet/archive/Arduino-IDE-1.5plus.zip
 - Open the Arduino IDE
 - Sketch > Include Library > Add ZIP Library... > select the downloaded file > Open

+<a id="usage"></a>
 #### Usage
 `EthernetClient.remoteIP()` - See examples/ChatServer.ino for demonstration of using remoteIP.
+Thanks to [Philgaskin on the Arduino forum](http://forum.arduino.cc/index.php?topic=82416.0).
 - Returns: The IP address of the remote connection.
   - Type: IPAddress